SeaQL/seaql.github.io/SeaORM/docs/06-write-test/01-testing.md

 ### 1. Type Errors

+Using Rust automatically saves your from misspelling symbols.

 Using a *completely static* query builder (like Diesel) can eliminate this entire class of errors.
 However, it requires that every parameter to be defined statically and available compile-time.
 This is a *harsh* requirement, as there are always something you could not know until your program starts (environment variables) and running (runtime configuration change).
 This is especially awkward if you come from a scripting language background where the type system has always been dynamic.

 As such, SeaORM does not attempt to check things compile-time.
 We intend to (still in development) provide you runtime linting on the dynamically generated queries against the mentioned problems that you can enable in unit tests but disable in production.